xandramax/Volume1/README.md

 * 2 separate modes for the routing logic: standard and "Alter Ego"
 * Expected CV range: +/- 5V
 * Lights that respond to the levels of incoming and outgoing audio
-* A dynamically morphing display capable of displaying 1979 graphs, as well as a question mark when a graph cannot be visualized
+* A dynamically morphing display capable of displaying 1979 graphs and countless states between them, as well as a question mark when a graph cannot be visualized
 * 11 purple/yellow/red ring lights, with additional rotational indicator functionality for improved informational clarity and density

 Algomorph (full-size):